sa-tre/satre-specification/docs/source/pillars/data_management.md

 * - 3.X.X.
   - Long-term archives must be held in simple, standard formats to ensure accessibility.
   - Some data archives may be required by policy or legislation to be kept for very long periods within the scope of the TRE.
-    Such data should be held in the simplest possible file format conforming to international standards to ensure they are platform and application agnostic.
+    Such data should be held in the simplest possible file format, conforming to international standards if available, to ensure they are platform and application agnostic.
   - Recommended

 ```